figaw/praqma.com/_training/code-kickstart.md

 ---
 <br>

-## Get your team up and running with the continuous delivery mindset
+## Get the continuous delivery mindset for developers
 {: .subtitle}

-### Sometimes getting started is the hard part
+###  When getting started is the hard part
-You probably have the same goals as us:

-We know we want to have a streamlined, low-friction development process.
+You probably have the same goals as us: a streamlined, low-friction development process.

 But sometimes it is hard to decide how to make that a reality.

 Common questions we get from teams starting with Continuous Delivery are: